-Toilet paper stock in a country that’s 9,415 km away causes a tempestuous response within the Greek Parliament.
-Washington considers a state on the brink of economic collapse as a major threat to its national security.
+Toilet paper stock in a country that’s 9,415 km away causes a tempestuous response within the Greek and other European Parliaments.
+Venezuela, a state on the brink of economic collapse, is considered as a major threat to the national security of the USA.
 International news agencies lie, comparing the refugee crisis in Venezuela to that of the Rohingya people in Myanmar.

 A documentary on Venezuela is not just about Venezuela.
 It is not mainly about Venezuela.
 It may not even be about Venezuela at all.

-It is also an opportunity to measure democracy in political prisoners’ Catalonia and in “permanent state of emergency” France.
+It is also an opportunity to measure democracy in other parts of the world.
+To talk about political prisoners in Catalonia and of a permanent state of emergency in France.
 It is an opportunity to think about why there are not enough medical supplies in Caracas, but also why some people have decayed teeth in Los Angeles.

 As it is always the case, the problem with a documentary of this sort, that seeks to criticize the dominant narrative, is that it will never receive any funding if it is not first and foremost supported by its viewers.